Here is our guide to the best bedroom paint colors for walls & ceiling including a variety of design ideas and pictures.

 Looking for a color both halves of the couple will enjoy?
 Try Sherwin Williams, 6814 breathtaking or 1668 pineapple cream will halt all discussion.

-Like to get romantic and need the perfect space, check out Sherwin Williams 6307 Fine wine, or even 6321 Red Bay to set the mood.
+If you like to get romantic and need the perfect space, check out Sherwin Williams 6307 Fine Wine, or even 6321 Red Bay to set the mood.